Skip to main content

 He turned to grab a hold but stumbled and fell to the ground.

-The flag encroached like a rogue wave and it was ready to engulf him.
-But using my arm like the claw of an eagle plunging into the ocean I reached down and plucked him from the green field and launched him forward well ahead of the pack.
+The flag encroached like a rogue wave, ready to engulf him.
+But using my arm like the claw of an eagle plunging into the ocean, I reached down, plucked him from the green field, and launched him forward well ahead of the pack.

 "Run!"
 I shouted

 Christopher turned and ran as fast as his little legs could take him.
 The crowd roared as if he was breaking through towards the end zone!
-The flag draped the field and covered all the green like an anthill be kicked over.
+The giant American flag draped the field and covered all the green like an anthill being kicked over.

-Christopher faced the all-pro running back Frank Gore who stood on the sidelines waiting for the national anthem.
-Christopher locked in on him and like a linebacker charged right at him.
+Christopher faced the all-pro running back Frank Gore, who stood on the sidelines waiting for the national anthem.
+Like a linebacker, Christopher locked in on him and charged right at him.
 But Frank Gore did not move.
-As the flag straighten and begin to go taut Christopher continued running onto the Miami Dolphins sideline mingling with the players.
+As the flag straightened and began to go taut, Christopher continued running onto the Miami Dolphins sideline, mingling with the players.
 I looked back and marveled.
-This could be the closest he ever gets to experience life as a player.
+This could be the closest he ever gets to experiencing life as a player.
 It was good to be a flag bearer.

 Nico (front) and Christopher enjoying the hot tub on a cold Florida evening.
 November 25, 2018.